marcusgoll/cfipros-web/docs/tech-stack.md

 * **Version Pinning:** Specific versions of libraries (npm packages) will be pinned in `package.json` and managed via `package-lock.json` (or `yarn.lock` / `pnpm-lock.yaml` depending on chosen package manager) to ensure reproducible builds.
 * **Flexibility:** While "Latest Stable" is indicated for many evolving technologies (like Next.js, Node.js), the project will target versions that are well-supported by the ecosystem (especially Vercel) at the time of active development.
 * **State Management:** Zustand is an initial recommendation if React Context becomes insufficient.
 This can be confirmed or adjusted based on team preference as development progresses.
+* **PostHog Usage:** PostHog will be used for two primary purposes:
+  * **Analytics:** Track page views and user interactions across the platform to gain insights into user behavior
+  * **Feature Flags:** Manage feature rollouts, enabling gradual deployment of new functionality and A/B testing

 ## Change Log